-I’m going to show an easy way to measure round-trip latency using your audio interface and Debian Linux.
+I’m going to show an easy way to measure round-trip latency on Linux.

 What is round-trip latency?